vanskarner/vanskarner/README.md

 - 👋 Hi, We are [Vanskarner](https://vanskarner.com/)
-- 👀 We develop projects for any business area
+- 👀 We develop projects for any business area, even AI
-- 🌱 We are currently learning to integrate machine learning
 - 💞️ We are willing to collaborate on interesting or social impact projects
 - 📫 Contact us through the mail contact@vanskarner.com